englands/englands/README.md

 ### My eighth-grade career assessment was right when it said I should become a data scientist.
 It took me until the end of college to realize it.

-- 🔭 I'm currently working on refreshing my SQL knowledge from my undergraduate career, and learning R.
+- 🔭 I'm currently working on refreshing my SQL knowledge from my undergraduate career, and learning R. I am also trying to build a repository of Tableau projects to demonstrate proficiency with the software.
 - 🌱 I’m learning SQL and R. I hope that my experience with SQL and R can help me get a better grasp on Python.
 - 📫 How to reach me: Connect with me on LinkedIn or by email at [els5@usf.edu](mailto:els5@usf.edu).
 - 😄 Pronouns: She/her/hers/ella